RogerSelwyn/mqtt_discoverystream_ha/README.md

 ![GitHub release](https://img.shields.io/github/v/release/RogerSelwyn/mqtt_discoverystream_ha) [![maintained](https://img.shields.io/maintenance/yes/2023.svg)](#) [![maintainer](https://img.shields.io/badge/maintainer-%20%40RogerSelwyn-blue.svg)](https://github.com/RogerSelwyn) [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg)](https://github.com/hacs/integration)

-# This is a fork of the version by @koying which adds Climate and provides a couple of fixes.
-It is intended to be merged back to that version.
+### This is a very substantial re-write of the version by @koying which adds Climate and Cover support as well as providing a couple of fixes.
+It is available to be merged back if desired.

 # MQTT DiscoveryStream integration for Home Assistant